taariqismail1/site/_posts/2021-06-28-why-start-a-blog.md

 ## Reflections
 ### High level reflections
 Writing is one of the most important skills in the modern economy. __It’s an enabler: quicker and better you can write, the more productive you’ll be.__ My original goals for this blog were to improve my writing<sup>1</sup> and to explore my interests.
 I’ve mainly focussed on consistency and have made an effort to publish roughly every week.
-As William Zinsser says in *On Writing Well[https://taariq.substack.com/p/on-writing-well]*:
+As William Zinsser says in *[On Writing Well](https://taariq.substack.com/p/on-writing-well)*:

 > *You learn to write by writing.
 It's a truism, but what makes it a truism is that it's true.
 The only way to learn to write is to force yourself to produce a certain number of words on a regular basis.*